japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryManager.md

 notifyQueryTermination(terminatedQuery: StreamingQuery): Unit
 ----

-`notifyQueryTermination` removes the `terminatedQuery` from <<activeQueries, activeQueries>> internal registry (by the link:spark-sql-streaming-StreamingQuery.adoc#id[query id]).
+`notifyQueryTermination` removes the `terminatedQuery` from <<activeQueries, activeQueries>> internal registry (by the link:spark-sql-streaming-StreamingQuery.md#id[query id]).

 `notifyQueryTermination` records the `terminatedQuery` in <<lastTerminatedQuery, lastTerminatedQuery>> internal registry (when no earlier streaming query was recorded or the `terminatedQuery` terminated due to an exception).

 `notifyQueryTermination` notifies others that are blocked on <<awaitTerminationLock, awaitTerminationLock>>.

-In the end, `notifyQueryTermination` requests <<stateStoreCoordinator, StateStoreCoordinator>> to link:spark-sql-streaming-StateStoreCoordinatorRef.adoc#deactivateInstances[deactivate all active runs of the streaming query].
+In the end, `notifyQueryTermination` requests <<stateStoreCoordinator, StateStoreCoordinator>> to link:spark-sql-streaming-StateStoreCoordinatorRef.md#deactivateInstances[deactivate all active runs of the streaming query].

 .StreamingQueryManager's Marking Streaming Query as Terminated image::images/StreamingQueryManager-notifyQueryTermination.png[align="center"]

-NOTE: `notifyQueryTermination` is used exclusively when `StreamExecution` is requested to <<spark-sql-streaming-StreamExecution.adoc#runStream, run a streaming query>> and the query <<spark-sql-streaming-StreamExecution.adoc#runStream-finally, has finished (running streaming batches)>> (with or without an exception).
+NOTE: `notifyQueryTermination` is used exclusively when `StreamExecution` is requested to <<spark-sql-streaming-StreamExecution.md#runStream, run a streaming query>> and the query <<spark-sql-streaming-StreamExecution.md#runStream-finally, has finished (running streaming batches)>> (with or without an exception).

 === [[internal-properties]] Internal Properties